prasanthrangan/hyprdots/README.md

 ## HyprWorld

 Arch Linux Development for Hyprland, a project merging mature hyprland rice design and features.
-Focused on user productivity.<br>
+Focused on install, design & user productivity.

-Walkthrough script offering detailed customisations on the way.
-Built on intergrating the knowledge from what proffesionals have mastered intergrated that knowledge into the install process.
-The walkthrough script is overkill, letting you set and modify everything along the way or use the script to customise and savebefore installing.
+Built on the knowledge from what proffesionals have mastered and intergrated that knowledge into the install process.
+The walkthrough script is overkill, letting you set and modify everything along the way or even use the script to customise and save your setup.

 **code / ideas used or modified from:**<br>
 [hyprdots](https://github.com/prasanthrangan)<br>